Aaryan2304/car/INTERVIEW_PREP.md

 ## 7terview Q: What is the learning curve showing?**
 > Phase 1 (Epochs 1-20):
 > - Train loss decreases rapidly (random head → learning useful features)
-> - Val accuracy improves from ~60% → ~78%
+> - Val accuracy improves from ~47% → ~61%
-> - Gap between train/val narrows (not overfitting yet)
+> - Gap between train/val widens (some overfitting)
 >
 > Phase 2 (Epochs 21-35):
-> - Train loss continues decreasing slowly
+> - Train loss continues decreasing
-> - Val accuracy improves from ~78% → ~84%
+> - Val accuracy improves from ~62% → ~86%
 > - Fine-tuning adapts backbone to vehicle-specific features
-> - EarlyStopping triggers around epoch 32 (no improvement for 7 epochs)
+> - Completes all 15 Phase 2 epochs with continuous improvement

 **Interview Q: How do you know when to stop Phase 1 and start Phase 2?**
 > Options: